-Activate and manage different emergency response teams anywhere in your hospital.
-Securely mobilise individuals, teams and roles with the push of a button.
-Prepare response teams by sending near-real-time patient data direct to their smartphones and other devices.
+Activate and manage different emergency response teams anywhere in your facility.
+Securely mobilize individuals, teams and roles with the push of a button.
+Prepare response teams by sending near-real time clinical and patient data direct to their smartphones and other devices.

-Clinicians get context-rich, near-real-time data that is needed to make better care decisions.
+Clinicians get the context-rich, near-real time data they need to make the better care decisions.

-Fast, targeted and informed responses by the right people at the right time can have a significant positive impact on patient satisfaction and recovery.
+Fast, targeted, informed responses by the right people at the right time can have a significant positive impact on patient satisfaction and recovery.

 Filtered alerting and messaging helps improve productivity and staff morale.
-Calmer environments can also enhance staff satisfaction.
+Calmer environments can enhance staff satisfaction.

 The new Tyks Lighthouse Hospital in Turku, Finland, will receive its first patients at the start of 2022.
 Focus on patients is one of the principal values of the hospital and its translation into practice is ensured through functional planning and multiprofessional collaboration.